 Vitamins and supplements for Atkins Diet

-Dr Atkins dedicated a whole chapter of his original book to this subject, and wrote a separate book on the potential medicinal benefits of vitamins (“Dr Atkins’ Vita-Nutrient Solution”).
+In addition to a whole chapter of his original book, Dr Atkins also wrote a separate book on the potential medicinal benefits of vitamins (“Dr Atkins’ Vita-Nutrient Solution”).
 He also devised his own multivitamin/multivitamin formula, called Atkins Basic #3 Formula.
 (Robert C Atkins (27 May 2009).

 Dr Atkins New Diet Revolution.
 Ebury Publishing. p.
 301-307.
 ISBN 978-1-4070-2768-5.)

 The right combination of supplements can help you throughout the different stages of Atkins Diet.